 Elementary Grading Practices

-Elementary teachers will use proficiency scales developed at the district level to plan and measure student progress toward learning targets in all content areas during the 2019-2020 school year.
-Proficiency scales are consistent 5-point grading scales with performance indicators, allowing the teacher to better track a student's progress on what they are learning and if they have mastered the content.
+Elementary teachers are using proficiency scales developed at the district level to plan and measure student progress toward learning targets in all content areas.
+Proficiency scales are consistent 0-4 point grading scales with performance indicators, allowing the teacher to better track a student's progress on what they are learning and if they have mastered the content.

 Extra credit or bonus points for non-academic purposes will not be used.
 For example, bringing classroom supplies, while appreciated, will not be part of a student's academic grade.
 If students are not making progress towards mastering skills and concepts, teachers may provide additional assignments and activities that will help the student improve their grade.

 Watch: Teachers from across the Wichita Public Schools share their experiences utilizing Standards-Referenced Grading in the classroom.